monokkai/devsecops-cli/README.md

 monokkai log --graph -l 5 # The last 5 (for example) monokkai log --compact # Hash and message monokkai log --graph # With graph (for example if u're commiting with others)

+# Git CLI like commitizen interface
+monokkai git cz # Basic commit monokkai git cz -a -p # With git add . and git push monokkai git cz -a # only commit monokkai git cz --pull # with pull
 ```

 # Http simple requests